-More than 405 million tons of freight valued at an estimated $1.3 trillion move over and through the region’s roads, rails, airports, and ports each year.
-A 46% increase in freight movement is expected by 2040.
+In 2012 365 million tons of freight moved over and through the region’s roads, rails, airports, and ports.
+A 67% increase in freight movement is expected by 2045.

 Accommodating the anticipated growth in freight movement requires a regional planning approach focused on efficiency and sustainability.
 NYMTC's member agencies and staff collaborate with a variety of stakeholders in planning for freight transportation in the New York-New Jersey-Connecticut metropolitan region.
 NYMTC’s Freight Transportation Working Group provides a forum for that collaboration.

 The Regional Freight Plan's desired freight outcomes are built on the framework of NYMTC's new Regional Transportation Plan - Plan 2045.
 These 8 goals are:

 - Enhance the regional environment;

 - Provide convenient, flexible transportation access within the region;

 - Enhance the safety and security of the transportation system for both motorized and non-motorized users;

 - Build the case for obtaining resources to implement regional investments;

 - Improve the resiliency of the regional transportation system; and